oracle/graal/vscode/graalvm/README.md

 ## Python Debugging

 To debug a Python application running on GraalVM, creating a launch configuration for the application is necessary.
-To do so, open the application project folder in VS Code (File > Open Folder), switch to the Debug view by clicking on the "bug" icon in the left side panel.
+To do so, open the application project folder in VS Code (File > Open Folder), switch to the Debug view by clicking on the "bug" icon in the left-hand side panel.
 The newly opened window will suggest to create a _launch.json_ file.
 If debugging is not yet configured (no `launch.json` has been created), select `GraalVM` from the list of available debug environmnets.
 Once the `launch.json` file is opened in the editor, one of the following techniques can be used to add a new configuration:
 * Use IntelliSense if your cursor is located inside the configurations array.